 River Phoenix (August 23, 1970 October 31, 1993), born River Jude Bottom, was an American musician, activist and actor, and the older brother of Joaquin Phoenix.
-He became famous as a teen actor, but his promising career was cut short by his death from drug overdose at the age of 23.
+He became famous as a teen actor, but his promising career was cut tragically short when he died of drug overdose at 23.

 Some of his movies include:

 - Stand by Me (1986)

 - Indiana Jones and the Last Crusade (1989)

 - Dogfight (1991)

 River Phoenix and his works provide examples of:

 - Abusive Parents: While not actively malicious, his upbringing was harsh.
 He and his sister often performed on the street in order to make some cash as their family was dirt poor.
 There was also a period where his parents joined the Children of God cult and he and his siblings were sent to pick fruit in fields or work as missionaries.

 - Break the Cutie: Many of his roles.